Explainer: Countdown to recession - What an inverted yield curve means

 While various economic or market commentators may focus on different parts of the yield curve, any inversion of the yield curve tells the same story: An expectation of weaker growth in the future.

-On Tuesday the curve between two-year and 10-year notes compressed to 1-1/2 basis points, the flattest since 2007.
+On Wednesday, the curve between two-year and 10-year notes inverted for the first time since 2007.

 The curve overall has been flattening for some time.
 The front-end to intermediate part of the curve inverted for the first time in a decade in December.